-OECD and CVM Brazil will be co-hosting a series of events addressing the most recent trends, opportunities and challenges in financial education, financial consumer protection and financial innovation, taking place in Rio de Janeiro, Brazil, from 11-14 December 2017.
-High-level participants from Latin America and the Caribbean and from around the world will include officials and experts from the OECD/International Network on Financial Education (INFE), the G20/OECD Task Force on Financial Consumer Protection, ministries of finance and education, central banks, regulatory and supervisory authorities, governmental officials, as well as international organisations, the academic community, the private sector and NGOs.
+OECD and CVM Brazil hosted a series of events addressing the most recent trends, opportunities and challenges in financial education, financial consumer protection and financial innovation, taking place in Rio de Janeiro, Brazil, from 11-14 December 2017.
+High-level participants from Latin America and the Caribbean and from around the world included officials and experts from the OECD/International Network on Financial Education (INFE), the G20/OECD Task Force on Financial Consumer Protection, ministries of finance and education, central banks, regulatory and supervisory authorities, governmental officials, as well as international organisations, the academic community, the private sector and NGOs.

 DAY 1 and DAY 2